Junbol-Frontend-Mentor/News-homepage/README.md

 ### What I learned

-- Stop using fa-2x to enlarge these icons, use css rules instead.

-- On divs you need to add tabindex="0".

-- Be careful your mobile rules don't overide your desktop rules.

 - Working with the Grid was a challenge.
+But gradually I am making progress.

 ```